jonny-tr/OpenU-C-Lab/README.md

-###OpenU C labaratory projects
+###OpenU C laboratory projects

-This repo contains university projects (maman) of the 2024b semester.
+This repo contains university projects (maman) for the 2024b semester.